gem/oq-engine/doc/adv-manual/general.rst

  >> dic = vars(extractor.get('hcurves?kind=rlzs'))

 Here is an example of using the `WebExtractor` to retrieve hazard maps.
-Here we assumes that there is available in a remote machine where there is a WebAPI server running, a.k.a. the Engine Server.
+Here we assume that in a remote machine there is a WebAPI server running, a.k.a. the Engine Server.
 The first thing to is to set up the credentials to access the WebAPI.
 There are two cases: